yangshun/autocompaste-html/README.md

 At the bottom of the page there is JavaScript coded written, to handle the user interactions and fetching of participant IDs.
 Most of the code is pretty trivial, except the script at the bottom of `experiment.html`.
 You will need to modify the code at the bottom of `experiment.html` to add in non-timed trial runs and a short break in the middle of the experiment.

-**DO NOT** modify the names of the files as the file names are hardcoded in each page's for navigation purposes.
+**DO NOT** modify the names of the files as the file names are hardcoded in each page for navigation purposes.

 ##### ACPToolKit.js